 Don't plant leftover potatoes from last year's garden or potatoes that you bought in the grocery store.

-Keep plants dry

-Late blight and other pathogens thrive in cool, wet weather.
+Keep plants dry Late blight and other pathogens thrive in cool, wet weather.
 These pathogens require moisture to infect plants and grow best when it's cool and cloudy.
 Free moisture on the plant's leaves from watering or rain will allow the pathogen to infect the plant tissue.

-Be vigilant

-Inspect your plants at least once a week - more often if the weather is cool and wet.
+Be vigilant Inspect your plants at least once a week - more often if the weather is cool and wet.
 Immediately remove and bag foliage you suspect might be infected.
 While late blight symptoms are distinctive, it's possible to confuse it with other diseases.
 Your local Cooperative Extension office can help you with identification.

-Be preemptive

-Once you see a few lesions on a plant it is likely that the whole plant is infected as it takes 3 to 5 days from initial infection until late blight lesions become visible.
+Be preemptive Once you see a few lesions on a plant it is likely that the whole plant is infected as it takes 3 to 5 days from initial infection until late blight lesions become visible.
 Consider removing the whole plant as it is almost impossible to control late blight by just removing infected tissue.
-The longer you wait, the more spores the infected plants will send on the wind to infect your garden and surrounding gardens and farmers fields.
+The longer you wait, the more spores the infected plants will send on the wind to infect the rest of your garden, surrounding gardens and farmers fields.
+Keep an eye on other Solanaceous plants.

-Sound the alert

-If you find late blight in your garden, inform your local Cooperative Extension office and gardening neighbors, so they can warn others and be on the lookout for additional outbreaks.

-Dispose of diseased plants properly

-To reduce disease spread, remove diseased plants as soon as possible and place them in a garbage bag.
+Plants related to tomato such as petunias and peppers can also become infected by some strains of late blight.
+Sound the alert If you find late blight in your garden, inform your local Cooperative Extension office and gardening neighbors, so they can warn others and be on the lookout for additional outbreaks.
+Dispose of diseased plants properly To reduce disease spread, remove diseased plants as soon as possible and place them in a garbage bag.
 Seal the bags tightly and leave them in the sun for a couple of days to kill the plants before placing them in the trash.
+What do late blight symptoms look like?